JessicaB8tor/210-Project/README.md

 ##Phase 2
 - As a user, I want to be able to save "My Chord Progression"
 - As a user, I want to be able to load "My Chord Progression" from file
+##Phase 4
+- Phase 4: Task 2:
+ A Type hierarchy

+The MajorScale and MinorPentatonicScale classes both extend the abstract Scale class.
+The abstract method getAllNotes() is overrode in both subclasses because the minor pentatonic scale includes only 5 notes where as the major scale includes 7, requiring a slightly different implementation of the method.